shahdKhawaldeh1/Background-Animation/README.md

 The "Background Changer" project is a web application that allows users to change the background image of a webpage using HTML, CSS, and JavaScript.
 With the click of a button, users can explore different locations around the world with animated transitions and dynamic text changes.

 ## Features

-- Change background from a forest scene in Japan to various locations.
 - Smooth animated transitions between backgrounds.
 - Dynamic text changes providing information about each location.
 - Button click triggers the background transition and text update.